cosivina/cosivina/readme.md

 ### JSONlab

 JSONlab is a separate toolbox to encode and decode files in JSON format under Matlab.
 It is used in cosivina to store parameter files in a format that is capable of representing complex parameter structures, but still easily readable for humans.
 You can use all other functionality of cosivina without JSONlab, but will only receive a warning message when trying to save or load a parameter file.
 JSONlab was developed by Qianqian Fang and is published under the BSD license or GPLv3 license (see license files for details).
-JSONlab is hosted on sourceforge, you can find all versions and a documentation here:
+JSONlab is hosted on sourceforge and github, you can find all versions and a documentation here:
 http://iso2mesh.sourceforge.net/jsonlab
 Cosivina has been tested with JSONlab versions 0.9.1 to 1.1.
 (Note: Using version 0.9.0 or earlier can cause errors when loading parameters for certain architecture elements.)